-The back-up system provides completely independent back-up data in the event of a total GAUSS failure.
-This system is the Fluxgate Automatic Recording Equipment Logging (FLAREplus), which was developed by BGS.
-The FLAREplus system is PC based, controlling the communications. data logging and The measurements are made using two types of magnetometers: a DMI triaxial linear-core fluxgate magnetometer, which is identical to that used in GAUSS; and an Overhauser PPM.
+back-up system provides completely The independent back-up data in the event of a total GAUSS failure.
+This system is the Fluxgate Automatic Recording Logging Equipment (FLAREplus), which was developed by BGS.
+The FLAREplus system is PC based, controlling the logging and communications. data The measurements are made using two types of magnetometers: a DMI triaxial linear-core fluxgate magnetometer, which is identical to that used in GAUSS; and an Overhauser PPM.
 Measurements of H, D and Z are made every 5 seconds and are filtered to produce one-minute values using a 19-point Gaussian filter.
 Oneminute values of F are obtained from the PPM.